Bioconductor/BioC2019/docs/registration.md

 ## Registration

-REGISTRATION FOR THE MAIN CONFERENCE is **full**; space is still available for the Robert Gentleman Symposium.
+REGISTRATION FOR THE MAIN CONFERENCE is **full**; a [waitlist][] is available.

+Space is still available for the Robert Gentleman Symposium.
 There is a fee for this symposium.

 Existing main conference registrations include: